aymanaljamal/profail/README.md

 ## 💡 **TECH PHILOSOPHY**

-> "Good code is its own best documentation.
-As you're about to add a comment, ask yourself, 'How can I improve the code so that this comment isn't needed?'"
+> Good code is its own best documentation.
+As you're about to add a comment, ask yourself, 'How can I improve the code so that this comment isn't needed?'
 > *- Steve McConnell*

 ---